Relatively Smart: A New Approach for Instance-Optimal Learning: Distribution-Free Setting: OIG and ERM

 We formally prove Theorem~\ref{thm:oig_square_smart} in Section~\ref{pf:oig_square_smart}, but the high-level idea is as follows.
 Consider a learner $\A$ specialized to a marginal $\D$, and let $\C$ be its certifier.
 When allowed $m$~samples, the certifier cannot distinguish between $\D$ and the uniform distribution $\D'$ on $S$, where $S$ consists of $M=c m^2$ i.i.d.~samples from $\D$ for a sufficiently large constant $c$.
 Intuitively, this follows from the Birthday paradox, though it takes some technical work to make it precise.\footnote{We note that a similar argument is employed in \cite[Theorem 6.2]{gollakota2023moment}.} Since we require soundness of our certifiers, any $m$-sample certifiable error for $\D$ can be no better than the best error attainable on $\D'$ with $m$ samples.
 The OIG learner---being dataset-by-dataset optimal in the leave-one-out sense---can be shown competitive with this when given roughly $M$ i.i.d.~samples from $\D$, as those correspond to what is effectively a constant fraction of the support of $\D'$.
 This yields the result. \looseness=-1

-It is natural to wonder whether ERM --- or, for that matter, any learner that is simpler and typically more tractable than OIG --- is also relatively smart with some finite (perhaps even quadratic) blowup in sample complexity.
+It is natural to wonder whether ERM---or, for that matter, any learner that is simpler and typically more tractable than OIG---is also relatively smart with some finite (perhaps even quadratic) blowup in sample complexity.
 We however leave this question wide open. \begin{open} Is ERM relatively smart in the distribution-free setting?
-Failing that, what about other natural and tractable learners? \end{open} The sample complexities of ERM and OIG are closely related in traditional PAC learning, so it is tempting to conjecture something similar here leading to a positive answer to this open question.
-The challenge in making this formal, however, comes from the fact that fine-grained dataset-by-dataset comparisons between OIG and ERM, or quantities like the VC dimension, appear bound to falter.
+Failing that, what about other natural and tractable learners? \end{open} The sample complexities of ERM and OIG are closely related in traditional PAC learning, so it is tempting to suspect something similar here.
+The challenge in proving such a statement, however, comes from the fact that fine-grained dataset-by-dataset comparisons between OIG and ERM, or quantities like the VC dimension, appear bound to falter.
 It is known that there are hypothesis classes where ERM drastically trails the OIG learner in leave-one-out error on some datasets---consider for example the behaviors of hamming weight at most one on a large dataset, and an ERM learner which breaks ties against the all-zero behavior.
 Similarly, there are hypothesis classes and arbitrarily large unlabeled datasets $S$ where the VC dimension of induced behaviors is $|S|-1$, yet the OIG learner achieves zero leave-one-out error.
 As an example of this, consider the \emph{parity} class on $S$, which ensures that the labels on $S$ sum to $0 \pmod{2}$.
-It therefore appears that any proof that ERM does not substantially trail OIG cannot argue dataset-by-dataset using leave-one-out arguments or the VC dimension, necessitating new ideas.
+It therefore appears that any comparison between the error rates of the two learners cannot be argued dataset-by-dataset using leave-one-out arguments or the VC dimension.
+This suggests that either new proof approaches are needed, or ERM may not be relatively smart after all.